CROH-Lab/mcap_RNA_seq_bioinformatic_info_and_pipeline/README.md

 ## Overview

-RNA-seq analysis of *Montipora capitata* coral holobiont response to ocean acidification, following methodology adapted from **Drury et al. (2022)**.
-This pipeline uses **genome-based alignment with STAR** to quantify gene expression for both the coral host and its algal symbionts (Symbiodiniaceae) simultaneously.
+RNA-seq analysis of *Montipora capitata* coral holobiont response to seawater acidification.
+This pipeline uses genome-based alignment with STAR to quantify gene expression for both the coral host and its algal symbionts (Symbiodiniaceae) simultaneously.

 ## Sequencing Quality Summary